LGBTQ rights in China: Han dynasty

 Two young Chinese men drinking tea, reading poems, and having sex.
 The receptive partner would typically be lighter in skin colour to reflect his "femininity".

-Homosexuality and homoeroticism were common and accepted during the Han dynasty (202 BCE - 220 CE).
+Homosexuality and homoeroticism were common and accepted during the Han dynasty.
 Emperor Ai of Han is one of the most famous Chinese emperors to have engaged in same-sex sexual activity.
 Historians characterize the relationship between Emperor Ai and his male lover Dong Xian as "the passion of the cut sleeve" (斷袖之癖, duànxiù zhī pì) after a story that one afternoon after falling asleep for a nap on the same bed, Emperor Ai cut off his own sleeve, which Dong Xian was asleep on, rather than disturb him when he had to get out of bed.
 Dong was noted for his relative simplicity contrasted with the highly ornamented court, and was given progressively higher and higher posts as part of the relationship, eventually becoming the supreme commander of the armed forces by the time of Emperor Ai's death.

 It was also during this period that one of the first mentions of female homosexuality surfaced.
 A historian in the Eastern Han dynasty, Ying Shao, made observations regarding several Imperial Palace women forming homosexual attachments with one another, in a relationship titled duishi (對食, a term interpreted to refer to reciprocal cunnilingus), in which the two acted as a married couple.

 Liu Song dynasty

-Writings from the Liu Song dynasty era (420–479 CE) claim that homosexuality was as common as heterosexuality.
+Writings from the Liu Song dynasty era claim that homosexuality was as common as heterosexuality.
 It is said that men engaged so often in homosexual activity, that unmarried women became jealous.

 Tang dynasty

-During the Tang dynasty (618–907 CE) era, there were traditions of pederastic same-sex relationships, typically in Buddhist temples, among a young boy and an adult man.
+During the Tang dynasty era, there were traditions of pederastic same-sex relationships, typically in Buddhist temples, among a young boy and an adult man.
 Lesbian relationships also commonly occurred in Buddhist nunneries, as many Buddhist nuns sought relationships with one another.
 Taoist nuns meanwhile were recorded as having exchanged many upon many love poems to one another.

 Song dynasty

-The earliest law against homosexual prostitution in China dates from the Zhenghe era (政和, 1111–1118) of Emperor Zhao Ji (趙佶) in the Song dynasty (960–1279), punishing nánchāng (男娼), young males who act as prostitutes, with a punishment of 100 blows with heavy bamboo and a fine of 50,000 cash.
-Another text from the Song dynasty prohibits the offense of bu nan (不男 ([being] not man), crossdressing).
-They were never enforced.
+The earliest law against homosexual prostitution in China dates from the Zhenghe era of Emperor Zhao Ji in the Song dynasty, punishing nánchāng (男娼), young males who act as prostitutes, with a punishment of 100 blows with heavy bamboo and a fine of 50,000 cash.
+Another text from the Song dynasty prohibits the offense of bu nan (不男 ([being] not man); crossdressing).